hackclub/hackclub/workshops/weather_app/README.md

 - You could add different images/[icons](https://erikflowers.github.io/weather-icons/) depending upon the weather type(sunny, rainy etc).
 Research on this point you will get a lot of help from the [API](https://openweathermap.org/weather-conditions#Icon-list) itself.

-- Try to make another card on the right of this where you display the map of the city entered.
+- Try to make another card on the right of this where you could display the map of the city entered.
 (You will get to know about some new APIs of Maps)

 - There are many other details which we receive from the API(humidity,pressure etc) that we do not display.
 See what other details we receive and try to display them as well.